scyclow/fake-internet-money-dev/notes.md

   - factory/guild stuff

 - it would be crazy if the core banking system goes down.
-I bet USDC would
+I bet USDC would become the USD stand in

 - think for any currency to sort of resemble the USD in terms of stability, it fundamentally needs to be inflationary. it needs to match the real economy.